 Reloading Todos from an HTTP Url

 If you look at the Reload button on the sample, you'll note that currently, reloading doesn't appear to be doing anything.
 That's because the ToDo list is a static list of objects and reloading merely re-assigns the same list of objects.
-In other words, nothing really happens in the current code.
+In other words, we’re assigning the existing reference to itself which doesn’t do anything.

 To make this mildly more interesting, let’s load the ToDo items from a URL via HTTP.
-To do this, I'll change the business object to use the HttpClient to retrieve ToDo items from a static URL on the site.
+To do this, I'll change the ‘business object’ to use the .NET HttpClient class to retrieve ToDo items from a static URL on the site.